 Talent places the plate in the incubator.

-Take one vial of cells from liquid nitrogen and place it in a warm water bath to rapidly thaw the cells.
+Take one vial of cells from liquid nitrogen [0] and place it in a warm water bath to rapidly thaw the cells.
 This should take 2 to 3 minutes [1-TXT].

+6.4.0.
+Added shot: Talent removes cells from the liquid nitrogen tank

 Talent transfers a vial of cells from liquid nitrogen to a warm water bath.
 TEXT: 37 °C